Started in 2016, the Three Speed October challenge is a way to not only get folks out on their three speeds, but to get them excited about them!

 - What if I try to ride three times in a week, but something comes up and I can’t do it?
 Can I ride an extra trip or two in the following week to make up for it?
-For the most part, no. There will be five full calendar weeks in the challenge, so if you “biff” one week, there is still time to complete three other weeks.
+For the most part, no. There will be five full calendar weeks (plus a weekend) in the challenge, so if you “biff” one week, there is still time to complete three other weeks.
 (Of course, it’s best to not wait until the third week to start the challenge for these reasons.)
-We will have a “make up day” at the very end of the challenge, this year on Sunday November 5th, 2017.
-You can complete one ride on this day that can be used to one of the previous weeks.
+However, there will be a make-up day at the end of the challenge if all else fails.
 You can only do one ride on this day to make up for a missed one.
 If that doesn’t work, you can file for a “hardship” exception.
 You’ll need to get it approved by me first though.
 I will only make the exception if: a) Something personal comes up that doesn’t allow you to complete the challenge in the aforementioned timeframe, b) Weather related issues (see below) and c) Bike related issues (as in a breakdown).
 You won’t get a pass if you forget to follow through or you get too busy with other things in your life.

 - What if my ride starts Saturday night and continues into Sunday morning?
 It will be considered for the week that the Saturday falls in.